milanaryal/milanaryal.github.io/_posts/2021-03-17-migrating-from-travis-ci-to-github-actions.md

 > For those who aren't familiar with Continuous Integration (CI) or Continuous Delivery(CD), it's a automating software workflows to build or test the software based on certain triggers in your GitHub repository.

-Travis CI has served me very well but with the notice from _travis-ci.org_ to [shutting down the website soon](https://ropensci.org/blog/2020/11/19/moving-away-travis/){:rel="nofollow"}, I planned to mirate to GitHub Actions (the native CI/CD system from GitHub).
+Travis CI has served me very well but with a notice from _travis-ci.org_ to [shutting down the website soon](https://ropensci.org/blog/2020/11/19/moving-away-travis/){:rel="nofollow"}, I planned to mirate to GitHub Actions (the native CI/CD system from GitHub).

 #### Step 1: Remove Travis CI from the project folder